hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/index.html.md

 ![Download Sentinel Mocks](/assets/images/guides/sentinel/download-mocks.png)

-Terraform Enterprise retains the executable plan for seven days.
+Terraform Enterprise retains a run's [plan file](/docs/glossary.html#plan-file) for seven days.
 As long as the plan is finished and is not over seven days old, mock data can be downloaded.

 -> **Note:** Terraform Enterprise does not currently support custom imports.